DejanDespot/rockit/README.md

 # Further plans and improvements in the future
 * The application is still under construction, some of the features that are gonna be added and changes that are gonna be made are:

+- [ ] Login screen.
+- [ ] Profile edit options (picture and name)
-[ ] A fixed and fully working control drawer
+- [ ] A fixed and stable control drawer.
-[ ] Option to make playlists
+- [ ] Option to make playlists .
-[ ] An animated timeline and time skipping of songs, as well as playing songs on repeat or shuffled [ ] Ability to search/filter through songs
+- [ ] An animated timeline and time skipping of songs, as well as playing songs on repeat or shuffled.
+- [ ] Ability to search/filter through songs.
-[ ] Fixed routing
+- [ ] Stable routing.
+- [ ] WaveForm created and interpreted from the file length on which you can swipe to skip to a certain part of a song